arjunmahajanmech/OpenVaultFiles/CONTRIBUTE.md

 - Your preview image and other file names should match the names specified in `info.json`, otherwise, the files will not be found.
 - The `used-in-comp` field must be either `true` or `false` (without quotes).
 It can only hold one of those values, nothing else.
-- Make sure that the whole description is encolsed in double quotes and is all on one line;
+- Make sure that the whole description is encolsed in double quotes and is all on one line.

 ---